Installation

 -

-Place the model package in your project's root directory.
+Place the model package in your project's root directory (or in the custom directory specified by

 Run the command to copy the model package into both the iOS and Android platforms.